vruebusch/120-work/final-project/readme.md

 ## Steps Taken

 I focused on placing adding images to my sketch first--searching for the perfect kitten and hand.
+I also edited the hand because I realized the original was upside down.
+I also duplicated and photoshopped the kitten for the closed eyes version.
 Next, I found sound effects to go along with my sketch.
 Lastly, for the most time consiming part, I worked on the actual code--making the kitten's eyes close when the hand hovers over a certain spot.

 ## Issues